den-materials/control-flow/readme.md

 *Something that* **evaluates** *to False is said to be falsy.*

 Most things in JavaScript are *truthy*.
-In fact, only the following become false when converted to a Boolean
+In fact, only the following become false when converted to a Boolean.

 - `false`
 - `0`